nystudio107/craft-routemap/README.md

 #### Custom Route Rules

-You can retrieve the custom route rules defined in the Craft CMS 3 Admin CP and in the `routes.php` file via the controller API endpoint `/actions/route-map/routes/get-route-rules`
+You can retrieve the custom route rules defined in the Craft CMS 3 Control Panel and in the `routes.php` file via the controller API endpoint `/actions/route-map/routes/get-route-rules`

 ```
 {